 - Ethylene which causes a growth response.

-Of these the most important are the cytokinins, gibberellic acid and abscisic acid.
-Different hormones can either be synergistic or antagonistic.
-An antagonistic effect is when hormones effect the same part of the plant but work against each other.
-In contrast a synergistic effect is when the effect of two or more hormones is greater than the effect of the individual hormone.
-By knowing what specific hormones do, it is possible to manipulate them to get a desired turf response.
+Of these the most important are cytokinins, gibberellic acid, and abscisic acid.
+Hormones can either be synergistic or antagonistic.
+An antagonistic effect is when hormones affect the same part of the plant but work against each other.
+In contrast, a synergistic effect is when the effect of two or more hormones is greater than the effect of the individual hormone.
+By knowing what specific hormones do, it is possible to tweak them to get the desired turf response.

-- The incorporation of salicylic acid into Vertmax Duo.
-This increases turf stress tolerance, speeds up seed germination and results in increases in root branching;
+Vertmax Duo contains salicylic acid which increases turf stress tolerance, speeds up seed germination, and increases root growth and branching;

-- Applying strobilurin fungicides.
-This reduces turf respiration meaning more energy can go toward turf growth;
+Using strobilurin fungicides and products like Lexicon Intrinsic.
+This reduces turf respiration meaning more energy goes toward turf growth;

 Seaweed as a biostimulant for turf.

-At low levels seaweed extracts can cause many beneficial plant responses.
-Its two main uses in the turf industry are to encourange root growth and to increase stress tolerance.
+At low levels, seaweed extracts can cause many beneficial plant responses.
+Its two main uses in the turf industry are to encourage root growth and to increase stress tolerance.
 Seaweed products contain organic and mineral compounds.
 These include:

-- Growth promoting substances like auxins, cytokinins, GA’s, and brassinosteroids;
+- Growth substances like auxins, cytokinins, GA’s, and brassinosteroids;

 - Very low amounts of nutrients;